JohnStov/fsx-audio-workshop/slides/slides/index.md

 This is a workshop with 2 halves:

-1. Generating sounds
+1. Generating sounds;
-2. Responding to asynchronous inputs
+2. Responding to asynchronous inputs.

 ***